shivanivarshney/deliveroo/README.md

 # Cron Parser

 The Cron Parser is a command-line tool written in Go that parses a cron string and expands each field to show the times at which it will run.
+This utility enables a user to pass in arguments as a combination of cron expression + command in standard format

 ## Features

 - Parses a cron string in the standard format with five time fields (minute, hour, day of month, month, and day of week) plus a command.
 - Supports special characters such as `*`, `,`, `-`, and `/`.
-- Allows specifying range using numerical values (0-6).
+- Allows specifying range using numerical values.
 - Does not require any external dependencies.
+- Pre-requiste: Git & Golang

 ## Installation